 Why do we educate in a different way than traditional schools?

-Seven years ago a new adventure in learning began in the City Center of Joliet, Illinois.
+Ten years ago a new adventure in learning began in the City Center of Joliet, Illinois.
 St. Joseph Academy was established to give parents another option as they choose the education they want for their children.

 Traditional education is good for many children, but one size does not necessarily fit all.
 There are those students who learn at their own pace…either more quickly or more slowly, or just in a different way, than their peers.
 Following the precepts of Montessori education, which focuses on each child as an individual, St. Joseph Academy designed a new kind of school, one that took many of the methods of traditional education and reframed them in the light of Montessori philosophy.

 Our elementary and adolescent programs are housed in multi-age classrooms, where students can learn at their own pace rather than at a prescribed grade level.
-First through fourth graders study the basics of reading, writing, and math, as well as being introduced to science, social studies, Spanish, music and art.
+First through fifth graders study the basics of reading, writing, and math, as well as being introduced to science, social studies, Spanish, music and art.

-Fifth graders into high school use traditional textbooks, but not in a traditional way.
+Sixth graders into high school use traditional textbooks, but not in a traditional way.
 Subjects are introduced to all the students, but assignments and presentations vary according to each child’s interests and abilities.
 Textbooks become resource books, supplemented by computer and print research.
 Homework and testing is a tool rather than an end in itself.
 Students gain confidence and develop creativity through oral reports and presentations.